 Texas Woman's University offers coed housing and housing for students with disabilities.

 Texas Woman's University does not have any athletic programs or the school has not reported any information on their athletic teams.

 College is like a home away from home.
 Whether you're walking to class or coming back from late-night studying (or partying!), it's important to feel safe on campus.

 Texas Woman's University is patroled 24 hours a day by trained security.
 The Texas Woman's University campus has emergency telephones or alarms for students to use anytime of day or night.

 Texas Woman's University offers late-night transportation or safety escorts for students.
-Dorms can only be accessed with secure key cards so that students can feel confident that they are safe in on-campus housing.
+Campus housing is secure and dorms can only be accessed with secure key cards.

 Want to visit but can't make the trip?
 Explore Texas Woman's University's campus without leaving home by taking a virtual campus tour

 Choose one of the options below to find out more about about Texas Woman's University:

 Connect with other students, parents, and admissions professionals to learn more about about Texas Woman's University in the College Confidential forums.